Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk-based work is usually manageable within three to four weeks.
 Light walking starts from day one in hospital.
+Driving is typically safe again at around four to six weeks, once you are off opioid painkillers and can brace for an emergency stop without abdominal pain.
 Heavy lifting and strenuous exercise should wait six to eight weeks.
 Patients who have had rectal surgery may need longer before full physical activity, particularly any exercise involving intra-abdominal pressure.

 When Will You See Final Results?